etorreborre/registry/doc/applications.md

   consumeBookings :: IO ()
 }

-new :: Logging -> EventListener -> BookingEventListener
+new :: Logger -> EventListener -> BookingEventListener
 new = ...
 ```
 `AvailabilitiesEventListener.hs`